GenuineYZR/Traffic-lights-detection/README.md

 #### 3. Spilt data

  Now you are ready to split your data into training set and evaluating set.
 For XML file you could [transfer the XML into CSV](https://github.com/GenuineYZR/Traffic-lights-detection/blob/master/utils/xml_to_csv.py), then split the CSV file.
-You could directly use the tools I provided [here](https://github.com/GenuineYZR/Traffic-lights-detection/blob/master/utils/csv_dataset_split.py) or you could split your data in any other ways if you like.
+You could directly use the tools I provided [here](https://github.com/GenuineYZR/Traffic-lights-detection/blob/master/utils/csv_dataset_split.py) or you could split your data in other preferable ways.

 #### 4. Transform data
 After you have split your labeled images, you are ready to create a TFRecord file for your training and evaluating set respectively in order to retrain a TensorFlow model.
 A TFRecord is a binary file format which stores your images and ground truth annotations.